Checkmk/ansible-collection-checkmk.general/roles/agent/README.md

 | `get-package-facts` | Get package facts, used in the role. |
 | `enable-xinetd` | Enable xinetd on hosts with systemd prior to version 220. |

 You can use Ansible to skip tasks, or only run certain tasks by using these tags.
+By default, all tasks are run when no tags are specified.

 ## Dependencies